PlatoSim: An end-to-end PLATO camera simulator for modelling high-precision space-based photometry: Introduction

 PLATO's requirements are challenging due to numerous noise sources.
 These involve complex interactions between the components of the instrument which can best be modelled at pixel level.
 Thus, prior to the in-flight operations, end-to-end simulations of the instrument have proven to be a very efficient way to scrutinise performance bottlenecks for the success of the mission.
 Consequently, instrument simulators have been developed for missions covering a wide range of applications, in the X-ray (e.g. \texttt{SIXTE}; \citealt{dauser2019sixte}), optical (\texttt{CHEOPSim}; \citealt{futyan2020expected}, \textsc{SimCADO}; \citealt{leschinski2016simcado}), (near)infrared (\texttt{MIRISim}; \citealt{klaassen2021mirisim}, \texttt{Specsim}; \citealt{lorente2006specsim}), and all the way to the radio (\texttt{pyuvsim}; \citealt{lanman2019pyuvsim}).
 Also multi-purpose software packages exist, such as \texttt{MAISIE} \citep{o2016maisie} and \texttt{SOPHISM} \citep{rodriguez2018sophism}, and simulation frameworks, such as \texttt{Pyxel} \citep{arko2022pyxel}, which are specifically designed for detectors.

 To confirm that each performance requirement is within scope, several simulation tools have been developed for PLATO.
 The PLATO Light Curve Simulator \citep[\texttt{PSLS}\footnote{\url{https://sites.lesia.obspm.fr/psls/}};][]{samadi2019plato} and the PLATO Instrument Noise Estimator \citep[\texttt{PINE};][]{borner2022plato} are pragmatic yet simplified tools.
 None of these tools alone provide the ability to simulate all of the expected observations of the PLATO space mission, including image time series, meta data, housekeeping data, and light curves.
-In this work, we present \platosim{} \footnote{For members of the PLATO mission consortium \platosim{} is available on GitHub: \url{http://ivs-kuleuven.github.io/PlatoSim3/}}, a dedicated end-to-end PLATO camera simulator with all of these features.
+In this work, we present \platosim{} \footnote{\url{http://ivs-kuleuven.github.io/PlatoSim3/}}, a dedicated end-to-end PLATO camera simulator with all of these features.

 \platosim{} builds on the heritage of the Eddington CCD Data Simulator (\citealt{arentoft2004eddington}, \citealt{de2006modelling}) that was developed for the decommissioned Eddington (ESA) and MONS (Danish Space Agency) space missions.
 The original code was later expanded to meet the demands of generalising simulations for space-borne observatories (such as the \textit{ASTRIOD Simulator}; \citealt{marcos2013astroid}).
 Aiming at realistic applications to the PLATO mission, \cite{zima2010plato} adapted the software into a so-called first generation end-to-end \textit{PLATO Simulator}.
 That included a change of software language from IDL to C++ to overcome pre-existing performance bottlenecks.
 Shortly after PLATO's selection as ESA's M3 candidate, \cite{marcos2014plato} revisited the software to give it a more modern modular software architecture and expanded its use cases for both the PLATO mission and other (future) photometric missions operating in the optical.